Surviving the

 is comprised of the novels Trudge, Soldier On,

-In Harm’s Way, A Pound of Flesh,
+In Harm’s Way, A Pound of Flesh, and Allegiance,

 which was just released last month on